Universal basic income by country: United States

 Arguably, basic income was invented in the United States by Thomas Paine, who outlined something similar using arguments very similar to those of modern basic income advocates, but it was the English writer, Thomas Spence, who—writing in response to Paine—first outlined a complete basic income proposal in 1797.

 The United States has experienced three distinct waves of support for basic income in the twentieth and twenty-first centuries.
 In the first half of the century various people advocated it in different forms including Louisiana governor Huey Long who called it "Share Our Wealth" and some followers of Henry George.

 The second wave of support for basic income in the United States rose during the 1960s and fell almost as quickly in the late 1970s.
 At the time, there was a big debate in the United States regarding poverty and how to deal with it.
 One of the solutions that came up during this time was some form of guaranteed income, mostly in the form of a negative income tax but sometimes in the form of basic income.

 In 1968, James Tobin, Paul Samuelson, John Kenneth Galbraith and another 1,200 economists signed a document calling for the US Congress to introduce in that year a system of income guarantees and supplements.
 Milton Friedman endorsed the negative income tax in 1962 and again in 1980, and he connected his support for the negative income tax to support for basic income in an interview with Eduardo Suplicy in 2000.
-Martin Luther King, a famous civil rights activist and politician, also gave his support for the idea in his book Where Do We Go From Here: Chaos or Community?, published in 1967.
+Martin Luther King, Jr., a famous civil rights activist and Christian pastor, also gave his support for the idea in his book Where Do We Go From Here: Chaos or Community?, published in 1967.
 In 1969, Richard Nixon proposed a "Family Assistance Program" which resembled guaranteed income, in that benefits did not rapidly taper with additional earnings by the beneficiaries.
 Nixon's proposal only applied to families, but extended previous welfare by benefiting more than those without a 'father'.